toitware/artemis-releases/broker/README.md

 Once the broker is set up, you can configure the Artemis CLI to use it for all communication with the devices.

+*Make sure to use a recent version of the Artemis CLI.*

 Get the anon key from the API section of the settings.

 Configure the Artemis CLI to use your broker: